-Audits are conducted as part of the internal control monitoring to support school administrators and District leadership in achieving compliance operationally, financially, and programmatically while gaining a stronger understanding of the internal control environment.
+Audits are conducted to support school administrators and District leadership in achieving compliance operationally, financially, and programmatically while gaining a stronger understanding of the internal control environment.
 Audits include: verifying and evaluating the accuracy of transactions; safeguarding of assets; financial and operational controls; and compliance with applicable laws, regulations, ordinances, contracts, and administrative policies and procedures.
 Audits are an opportunity to review particular aspects of District operations to provide an independent assessment.